19/04/2021 0 Comments

 There is no fixed cut-off date in the law determining how many university degrees a parent must fund through child support.
-Whether a child ceases to be a dependent is assessed based on the facts of each individual case.
+Whether a child ceases to be a dependent is assessed based on the facts of each case.

 The Ontario Superior Court of Justice decisions of Lepine vs Lepine, 2015 ONSC 7341 is very informative on this point.
 At one time, courts were very reluctant to extend a parent’s obligation to pay child support beyond a first post-secondary school degree, however, this is no longer the case.